EnvoyAI/examples/README.md

 To learn more about debugging and error handling on the McCoy platform please see the [test-err](test-err/) example.

-To download and install Docker please visit [www.docker.com](https://www.docker.com/get-docker) To learn more about docker we reccomend reading the [docs](https://docs.docker.com/) or viewing [this great pluralsight video](https://www.pluralsight.com/courses/docker-deep-dive).
+To download and install Docker please visit [www.docker.com](https://www.docker.com/get-docker)

+To learn more about Docker we reccomend reading the [docs](https://docs.docker.com/) or viewing [this great pluralsight video](https://www.pluralsight.com/courses/docker-deep-dive).